SeeedDocument/Seeed-WiKi/docs/IoT/Microsoft_IoT_Grove_Kit.md

 Please note this kit DOES NOT include the Raspberry Pi board.
 Please visit [here](https://www.seeedstudio.com/Boards-for-Raspberry-pi-c-25.html) to purchase separately.

 !!!Note
-    GrovePi+ and some of the code was designed by [Dexter](http://www.dexterindustries.com/).
+    GrovePi+ and some of the code was designed by [Dexter Industry](http://www.dexterindustries.com/).
 Click to get more information about Dexter.

 [![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](http://www.seeedstudio.com/Microsoft-IoT-Grove-Kit-(Azure-Certified)-p-2694.html)